benjamin-chavez/audioarchive/README.md

     - convert the `/api/app-users/register` route to a webhook route.
 Something like `/api/webhooks/auth0/register`.

  - Cart:
-    - Set up logic to store cart in local storage if not logged in
+    - Set up logic to store cart in local storage/context if not logged in
     - Fix formatting
         - order toal `$NAN`
         - all numbers should only have two decimal places.
 Currently showing this: `$899.7000000000002`